In this section

-We all have a part to play in fighting racism and striving for an equal society where people are not judged or persecuted for their skin colour, let alone harmed by those in authority who should be there to keep them safe.
-It can feel difficult knowing what to do to help enact change at this time, and some ideas are included below.
+We all have a part to play in fighting racism and striving for an equal society where people are not judged or persecuted for their skin colour.
+It can feel challenging to know what to do help enact change, so some ideas are included below.

 You could…buy books and read them.
 Watch films and documentaries.
 Listen to podcasts.
 Donate money to causes that support equal rights.
 Volunteer.
 Offer help.
 Organise your friends to do something.
 Email your MP/Councillor.
 Research being anti-racist.
 Make sure you continue your conversations around racism when the current media storm dies down.
 Talk about how you feel with your friends.
 Block media outlets and accounts that use racist language and promote hate instead of justice.
 Remind your friends of all races and ethnicities that you are here for them and that you value them.